As part of my ongoing ‘How To’ series, for this section we will be looking at how you go about placing an accumulator bet with bet365.

 I’ve been lucky enough to work with bet365 in my days as an affiliate whilst also being a long time user of their sports book.
 It’s very rare that you manage to find such a well-rounded company, but bet365 tick pretty much every box when it comes to betting.

 Whist the majority of my bets are that of accumulators, I don’t just use these betting types.
-The range on bet365 in terms of both sports and markets is quite staggering and there are few – if any – that even manage to get close to bet365.
+The range on bet365 in terms of both sports and markets is quite staggering and there are few – if any – that even manage to get close to bet365 in my opinion.

 That’s all I will say for this article as I don’t want to get too far off topic, but you can read more (hear me gush) about bet365 in my review, here.